Git for binary files

 Now, when git diff is called, the PDF files are first converted and then a diff is performed over the outputs of the converter.

-… for Word documents#
+… for documents

-Differences in Word documents can also be displayed.
+Differences in documents can also be displayed.
 For this purpose Pandoc can be used, which can be easily installed with

 $ sudo apt install pandoc